-The Roundtable consists of member organizations and invited individuals who reflect a broad involvement in colorectal cancer prevention and early detection.
-Applications for membership will be reviewed by the Roundtable Membership Committee and submitted to the Roundtable Steering Committee for approval.
+The NCCRT consists of member organizations and invited individuals who reflect a broad involvement in colorectal cancer prevention and early detection.
+Applications for membership will be reviewed by the NCCRT Membership Committee and submitted to the NCCRT Steering Committee for approval.

 General Criteria for Membership

 Organizations or invited individuals must meet one or more of the following criteria listed below to be considered for membership:

 - Have a strong interest in reducing colorectal cancer morbidity and mortality;

 - Have outstanding expertise and reputation in colorectal cancer information and research;

 - Have special expertise in colorectal cancer prevention, early detection and treatment;

 - Have the ability to deliver colorectal cancer education; and